 Figure 2.
 GC-FID analysis of isothermal runs of a dark roast coffee sample.
 A comparison of GC FID runs at 180 °C and 200 °C for a dark roast coffee sample.
 The peaks elute much quicker with the 200 °C temperature.

 Figure 3.
 GC-FID chromatogram of vanilla samples.
 Both imitation and real vanilla show large peaks at 4.7 min due to vanillin, the principle component of vanilla.
-However, imitation vanilla also has a large peak at 5.3 min which is due to ethyl vanillin, a compound not present in large quantities in real vanilla.
+However, imitation vanilla also has a large peak at 5.3 min, which is due to ethyl vanillin, a compound not present in large quantities in real vanilla.